 Optional support for fast session transfer (FST) in the multi-band capable devices supporting light and other sub-300 GHz RF bands

 The LC MAC that supports the LC common mode PHY may consist of a subset of functionalities in the IEEE 802.11a.
-DCF, Fragmentation, Defragmentation, and Multirate support in Clause 10 (MAC sublayer functional description) are required.
+10.3 (DCF), 10.4 (MSDU, A-MSDU, and MMPDU fragmentation), 10.5 (MSDU, A-MSDU, and MMPDU defragmentation), and 10.6 (Multirate support)are required.
 In addition, it enhances the security by adopting more secure encryption protocol CCMP, GCMP and Open authentication.

-For the Logical service interfaces, PCPS (4.4.3 (PBSS control point service (PCPS))) does not apply to LC MAC.
-The services of DFS, TPC, Radio measurement and DSE do not apply to the LC MAC.